floundering

 Spanish

-How common is "flounder"?
+How common is "floundering"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.